-I’m completely addicted to reading all non-fiction and how-to books, but my biggest vice is books on health and nutrition.
-Secretly, I even listen to health podcasts during work.
-This post might seem out of place seeing as I blog about simplifying life, but here’s my logic: eating healthy has made my life easier in ways I can’t begin to describe.
-It gives me tons of energy to keep up with my kids, work, and take care of the house and my family.
-It also saves me time and money by preventing illnesses, streamlining my meal planning and grocery trips, and relieving stress.
+We are completely addicted to reading all non-fiction and how-to books, but our biggest vice is booked on health and nutrition.
+Secretly, we sometimes even listen to health podcasts during work.
+This post might seem out of place seeing as we often blog about simplifying life, but here’s the logic: eating healthy can made life easier in ways we can’t begin to describe.
+It gives you tons of energy to keep up with kids, work, and take care of the house and family.
+It also saves time and money by preventing illnesses, streamlining my meal planning and grocery trips, and relieving stress.

-Also, I’d like to provide one disclaimer – you’ll see that my four suggestions get drastically shorter in length throughout the post – this isn’t because I got lazy, it’s just because each theory is a little more simple than the previous one.
-So here, I give you the most condensed version possible of everything I know about eating healthy from my Health and Human Development degree and the endless books I have read on the topic.
+Also one disclaimer – you’ll see that our four suggestions get drastically shorter in length throughout the post – this isn’t because we got lazy, it’s just because each theory is a little more simple than the previous one.
+So here, we give you the most condensed version possible of everything we know about eating healthy.
+One more disclaimer – we aren’t experts but this is what seems to work for us…

 That’s when I first started reading health and nutrition books and learned that weight is mostly controlled by insulin and leptin levels.
 Sugar and carbohydrates increase these levels, which literally pushes fat into the cells.
 After learning about the science behind the theory, I skeptically decided to try cutting carbohydrates.
 I replaced my morning oatmeal with two eggs or a low carb protein shake.
 I cut out the whole wheat bread and pasta, and replaced them with meat, veggies, fish, healthy oils (extra virgin olive oil and coconut oil) and some organic cheese.
 After one week, I couldn’t believe how quickly I started losing weight.
 I started cutting way back on exercising, and this did not slow my weight loss.
 I then started following a Paleo lifestyle in January, 2011.
 At first it was very difficult; I was getting fatigued, had frequent headaches, and was constantly hungry.
 However, after about ten days, I felt like I was sixteen again and had more energy than ever before.
 I needed a “cheat day” for a while, but have since given that up.
 In fact, if I do take a “cheat day” I feel physically ill and sore (from inflammation) for a few days.

 You’ll have to experiment to see what carbohydrate limit works best for your body.
-For weight loss, I would stick to 50-75 grams per day.
+For weight loss, we might suggest sticking to 50-75 grams per day.
 Many people cut carbohydrates drastically for a couple of weeks, then slowly add some back in.
 Others start slowly by cutting 10-20 grams per week until they are at their ideal intake.
 There’s no shortage of specific low carb diets to follow, but you don’t have to use these methods.
-I don’t believe one certain way is better than any other, as long as you understand the importance of limiting your sugar and carbohydrate intake and make an effort to do so.
+We don’t believe one certain way is better than any other, as long as you understand the importance of limiting your sugar and carbohydrate intake and make an effort to do so.

-2. I can sum up everything I know about nutrition in four words: just eat real food.
+2. We can sum up everything we have learned nutrition in three words: eat real food.
 Low fat Cheez-Its are not real food, most restaurant meals are not real food, and anything your great-grandparents didn’t eat is not real food.
 If you can afford it, buy organic food.
 Non-organic meats are injected with substances that are designed to make the animals as fat as possible as quickly as possible, so what do you think they do to you?
 Non-organic produce has a fraction of the nutrients found in organic produce – not to mention the havoc that the chemicals wreak on your metabolism and organ functioning.
 Health and weight loss are all controlled by hormones, which run best when fed organically.
-My favorite books on this topic are the following: Real Foodby Nina Planck, and Master Your Metabolism by Jillian Michaels.
+My favorite books on this topic are the following: Real Food by Nina Planck, and Master Your Metabolism by Jillian Michaels.

 3. If you do absolutely nothing else, please cut out soda and fast food.
 This includes diet soda, which is likely worse for your health and weight than regular soda (not to mention, it has been linked to cancer, Alzheimer’s, and a plethora of other diseases you’d like to avoid).
 If you struggle with cutting carbohydrates and eating organic food, you can still make a big difference in your health by eliminating soda and fast food.
 Replace soda with water or tea, or even carbonated water if that’s easier, and start packing food with you to work.

-4. Focus on quality of calories, not quantity of calories.
-If I came up to you and asked if you wanted 100 $1 bills, or 5 $50 bills, which would you choose?
+4. Focus on quality of calories, not the number of calories.
+If we came up to you and asked if you wanted 100 $1 bills, or 5 $50 bills, which would you choose?
 As with almost everything else in life, quality trumps quantity.
 So many people are concerned with the number of calories in everything they eat.
 It would be nice if health and weight loss were as simple as calories in, calories out, but that’s just not the case.
 Our bodies are much more complicated than that.
-You’ll lose more weight on 2500 high quality calories than on 1200 low quality calories.
+You’ll lose more weight on 2500 high-quality calories than on 1200 low-quality calories.